python-poetry/poetry/docs/configuration.md

 **Type**: string

-When a new project is created, its Python version specification uses the `^` prefix to allow major version changes.
+When a new project is created, its Python version specification uses the `^` prefix to allow minor version changes.
 This option sets a different default.
 Currently accepted values are: `^` (default), `~`.
 If unset, defaults to `^`.